jpbueno/dynamo/README.md

 - Architecture overview
 - Workshop exercises

-**When to Use:** During initial setup and when you need detailed explanations
+**When to Use:** During the workshop installation phase and when you need detailed explanations

 ### QUICK_REFERENCE.md